Operating Capability

 What the capability exists to solve

-Revenue cycle failure is rarely one broken step; it is small leakage at every step — services delivered but not captured, captured but coded conservatively, billed but denied, denied but never appealed, appealed but written off.
-Because each leak looks tolerable in isolation, organizations routinely operate well below the revenue their clinical work has already earned.
+Revenue-cycle problems can result from failures across multiple connected workflows rather than from one isolated step.
+Leakage can occur at each step — services delivered but not captured, captured but coded conservatively, billed but denied, denied but never appealed, appealed but written off.
+Because each leak looks tolerable in isolation, organizations may operate billing, authorization, utilization review, collections, and payer escalation as separate functions without shared accountability.
 Aava treats the revenue cycle as one accountable operating system, measured end to end, and runs it that way.

 Direct operating responsibility